walterdejong/synctool/doc/chapter3.md

 > Purging is a blunt but effective means to synchronise directory trees.
 > Mind that it will delete data that is not supposed to be there, so be
-> extra careful with this feature.
-For safety, synctool will not allow you
+> careful with this feature.
+For added safety, synctool will not allow you
 > to purge the root directory of a system.

 Under the hood, synctool employs `rsync` to purge files.
-Run synctool in verbose mode to see `rsync`'s output and review what files would be deleted by the purge run.
+Hence, you can not trigger actions through `.post` scripts in the purge directory, but it is possible to use `synctool --diff`, `--ref`, and even `--single` with files that reside under `purge/`.

-You can not trigger actions through `.post` scripts in the purge directory, but it is possible to use `synctool --diff`, `--ref`, and even `--single` with files that reside under `purge/`.
+Remember that purging is for making perfect mirrors.
+It is like sharing a directory across nodes.
+Once you start differentiating directory content between nodes, "purge" will no longer work in a satisfying way; in such a case, you should really use `overlay/` rather than `purge/`.

 3.6 synctool-pkg, the synctool package manager